-There are specific scenarios in which it is necessary to create packages from existing binaries, like binaries from third parties, or previously built by another process or team not using conan, so building from sources is not wanted.
-You would want to package local files in two situations:
+There are specific scenarios in which it is necessary to create packages from existing binaries, for example from 3rd parties or binaries previously built by another process or team that are not using Conan.
+Under these circumstances building from sources is not what you want.
+You should package the local files in the following situations:

-- When it is not possible to build the packages from sources (only pre-built binaries available).
+- When you cannot build the packages from sources (when only pre-built binaries are available).

-- When you are developing your package locally and want to export the built artifacts to the local cache.
+- When you are developing your package locally and you want to export the built artifacts to the local cache.
 As you don’t want to rebuild again (clean copy) your artifacts, you don’t want to call conan create.
 This method will keep your build cache if you are using an IDE or calling locally to the conan build command.

 $ conan new Hello/0.1 --bare

-This will create and store in the local cache the following package recipe:
+This will create and store the following package recipe in the local cache:

 class HelloConan(ConanFile): name = "Hello" version = "0.1" settings = "os", "compiler", "build_type", "arch" def package(self): self.copy("*") def package_info(self): self.cpp_info.libs = self.collect_libs()

-package_info() method will scan the package files to provide the end consumers with
+package_info() method scans the package files to provide end-users with

-the name of the libraries to link with.
-This method can be further customized to provide other build
+the name of the libraries to link to.
+This method can be further customized to provide additional build

-flags (typically conditioned to the settings).
+flags (typically dependent on the settings).
 The default

-define headers in “include” folder, libraries in “lib” folder, binaries in “bin” folder.
+defines headers in the “include” folder, libraries in the “lib” folder, and binaries in the “bin” folder.
 A different

 This package recipe can be also extended to provide support for more configurations (for example,